Beyond-ML-Labs/BeyondML/README.md

 ### Mac M1 Users

 For those with a Mac with an M1 processor, the installation steps above will likely not work, as an experimental version of TensorFlow is needed to run on that chipset.
-Please follow the steps provided at [this link](https://developer.apple.com/metal/tensorflow-plugin/) to install the TensorFlow metal plugin and version of TensorFlow supported on the M1 platform.
+Please follow the steps provided at [this link](https://developer.apple.com/metal/tensorflow-plugin/) to install the TensorFlow metal plugin and version of TensorFlow supported on the M1 SOC.
 After those steps are complete, run the above commands *without* installing the dependencies file.

 ## Capabilities